federico-serron/PythonAPI-Sembrando/README.md

 # PythonAPI-Sembrando
-API Python based
+API Rest Python based

-# To make it works:
+# To make it work: